Travelling With Allergy

 On this page you will find information about travelling with allergy, travelling abroad with an allergy, holidays in the UK, flying with an allergy and top tips for holidays, from booking and packing to eating out while you’re there.
 We have a range of Factsheets available on different topics related to travelling with an allergy.
 You can find all of our free to download Factsheets at the bottom of the page.

 Travelling when you or a loved one have an allergy can be daunting, and can bring extra challenges.
+Travelling with a nut allergy on planes could be a scary concept.
 Simple things like choosing location, booking a flight or picking accommodation can be filled with extra questions and things to consider.
 This page will provide some useful guidance to help you plan, prepare and travel if you have an allergy or are travelling with someone with an allergy.

 Having an allergy means you have to be aware of triggers which could affect your allergies on a day to day basis.
 However, if you plan ahead, you can still enjoy travelling and holidays abroad.